PrimaveraDeveloper/lithium/howto/how-to-migration-to-lithium-2.0/13-verify-test.md

 >This behavior is CRITICAL to ensure backward compatibility of the service after the upgrade.

-### 13.3 - Test the Service using the Console Client
+### Testing with the Console Client

 The console client is another way to test the behavior of the service.
 It should work as it worked before the upgrade.

+### Attention

-### 13.4 - The following aspects of service behavior should be tested with extra attention:
+The following aspects of service behavior should be tested with extra attention:

 - Authorization scopes and authorization policies.
 - Background services and background workers.